 Overview

-CrashPlan app users are sometimes confused by the fact that the backup rate they see from the CrashPlan app is significantly different from the bandwidth they receive from their Internet Service Provider (ISP).
+Sometimes the backup rate you see from the CrashPlan app is different from the bandwidth offered by your Internet Service Provider (ISP).
 The purpose of this article is to explain how the CrashPlan app's effective transfer rate differs from the bandwidth provided by your ISP, as well as some of the factors outside of CrashPlan's control that can affect backup rates.

 Before you begin